 - If you are considering sending your child to Aycliffe Drive Primary School, it is essential that we are fully informed of any special educational needs they have prior to arrival.
-This will ensure that we are fully equipped to meet their specific needs when they begin school. - Pupils starting in our Foundation stage will receive home visits prior to starting (this may be online to comply with Covid 19 restrictions). - Every pupil with additional needs will have their own pupil passport, highlighting their strengths, needs and provision.
+This will ensure that we are fully equipped to meet their specific needs when they begin school. - Every pupil with additional needs will have their own pupil passport, highlighting their strengths, needs and provision.
 This will be added to every year and will follow the child from class to class. - During years 5 and 6 your child will be priority for outside agency support where it is necessary for secondary transfer.
 The INCo will liaise with the INCo/SENCo in the receiving school in order to ensure that they are well informed of your child's needs.
 Staff from the receiving school will visit all pupils in school.
 On occasion a member of staff may accompany your child on additional visits to their new school in order to prepare them for transition. - If your child transfers schools mid-year we will do everything necessary to ensure a smooth transition.
 It is expected that parents will support the school in line with the school's transition policy.